Gazza7205/cloud-workshop-labs/lab-exercise6.md

 # Lab exercise 6
 In this exercise we will make use of the Gateway Telemetry Metric assertion to measure a custom metric.
 As noted in exercise 5, all the test services take a query parameter which denote the organization to which client (caller) belongs to.
-Now we would like to know the usage of apis by organization.
+Now we would like to know the usage of APIs by organization.
 [See other exercises](./readme.md#lab-exercises).

 ### This exercise requires pre-requisites
 Please perform the steps [here](./readme.md#before-you-start) to configure your environment if you haven't done so yet.
 This exercise follows on from [exercise 5](./lab-exercise5.md), and is a pre-requisite.